Vectorized/solady/README.md

 ├─ LibZip — "Library for compressing and decompressing bytes" ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
-├─ UUPSUpgradeable — "UUPS proxy mixin"
+├─ Initializable — "Initializable mixin for the upgradeable contracts" ├─ UUPSUpgradeable — "UUPS proxy mixin"
 ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ LibBitmap — "Library for storage of packed booleans"